MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/disjointed-namespaces.md

 9. At a command prompt, ping the Service Manager management server.
 You must have the IP address of the Service Manager management server for the following procedure.

 ## Edit the hosts file

+To edit the hosts file, follow these steps:

 1. On the computer that hosts either the additional Service Manager management server or the additional Self-Service Portal, start Windows Explorer and then locate the %Systemroot%\\System32\\Drivers\\Etc folder.